abpio/abp-commercial-docs/en/others/penetration-test-report.md

 The second one is positive and we created an issue for it.
 See the following issue for the progress: https://github.com/abpframework/abp/issues/15525.

-The last 2 URLs are false-positive because there is no bad character strings in the response.
-For example the third request's response is the following and as seen there is no invalid chars in the response:
+The last 2 URLs are false-positive because there is no bad character string in the response.
+For example, the third request's response is the following and as seen there is no invalid chars in the response:

 ```
 Volo.Abp.Validation.AbpValidationException: ModelState is not valid!
 See ValidationErrors for details.